Ognian/react-intl-webpack-plugin/README.md

 - the generated file is called `reactIntlMessages.json`

+## Notes

-Keep in mind that as long as you use webpack-dev-server all assets are generated in memory.
-To access those assets use either
+- Keep in mind that as long as you use webpack-dev-server all assets are generated in memory.
+To access those assets use either:
     - the browser an check http://localhost:devServerPort/reactIntlMessages.json
- - or, like I do, add a script to package.json like `"trans:refreshJsonDEV": "curl localhost:3100/reactIntlMessages.json >./dist/reactIntlMessages.json"`
+    - or, add a script to package.json like `"trans:refreshJsonDEV": "curl localhost:3100/reactIntlMessages.json >./dist/reactIntlMessages.json"`
     - or start your webpack build to generate the assets into the build directory.

+- If no messages are generated it could be helpful to cleanup the `cacheDirectory` of the babel-loader, or set `"cacheDirectory": false` temporarily
 ## License

 MIT (http://www.opensource.org/licenses/mit-license.php)